cakephp/docs/en/orm/database-basics.rst

 :doc:`/getting-started/cakephp-conventions`.
 The correct
 naming for your tables (and the addition of some columns) can score you some free functionality and help you avoid configuration.
-For example, if you name your database table big\_boxes, your model BigBoxes, your controller BigBoxesController, everything just works together automatically.
+For example, if you name your database table big\_boxes, your table BigBoxesTable, your controller BigBoxesController, everything just works together automatically.
 By convention, use underscores, lower case, and plural forms for your database table names - for example: bakers, pastry\_stores, and savory\_cakes.